 Real accounts include all tangible and intangible assets such as building, machinery, furniture, land, goodwill, and patents.
 The debit/credit rule for real accounts is to debit items that come in and credit items that go out.

 For example, if the business purchases office equipment, you should debit the appropriate account with the purchase price.
-When the business sells an asset, you should credit the business with an amount equal to the value or selling price of the asset.
+When the business sells an asset, you should credit the business with an amount equal to the asset’s value or selling price.

 Personal accounts relate to the owner(s), partners, customers, suppliers, shareholders, etc. The debit/credit rule for personal accounts is to debit the receiver of the payment and credit the giver.